Yoganand Shastri

 Yoganand Shastri (born 17 April 1944) is an Indian politician from Delhi.
 He thrice served as member of Delhi Legislative Assembly.
 He also served as the Speaker of Delhi Legislative Assembly from 2008 to 2013.
 He was a cabinet minister for Development, Food and Civil Supplies in First Dikshit cabinet and Minister for Health and Social Welfare in Second Dikshit cabinet.
 He twice represented Malviya Nagar Assembly constituency and one time Mehrauli Assembly constituency.
-He entered the Nationalist Congress Party in November 2021 in the presence of party chief Sharad Pawar.
+He entered the Nationalist Congress Party in November 2021 in the presence of party chief Sharad Pawar and later joined congress in 2024.